-Dates for September 2018 entry in to our Sixth Form will be published shortly, and registration is available now.
+Dates for entry to our Sixth Form are published on our Key Dates page, and registration is available at any time.

 Admission to the Sixth Form consists of an interview with senior staff after which conditional offers are made on receipt of a satisfactory report and GCSE predications.
 We do ask for a minimum of 6 GCSEs of at least at Grade B or above, including those subjects to be studied at AS and A2.
 Some individual subjects may also have higher entry requirements, so please ask the admissions teams for further details.
 Both English and Mathematics must be passed with at least a level 5.

 If you are relocating from overseas the please note that Saint Martin’s does not have a Tier 4 sponsorship licence, and as such we are not able to sponsor pupils from outside the European Economic Area who will need a Tier 4 child visa.
 If you are unsure about your daughter’s status then you can find out further information on the UK Visas and Immigration website www.gov.uk/check-uk-visa .